 World’s easiest chicken pot pie!
-Use rotisserie chicken and other shortcuts for this weeknight dinner.
+This easy chicken pot pie recipe uses rotisserie chicken and other shortcuts for this weeknight dinner.

 What is a rotisserie chicken meal you ask?
 (I suppose, technically, I’m the one to pose the question.)
 It’s a quick, weeknight meal you can make using rotisserie chicken as a shortcut.
-This chicken pot pie uses all kinds of shortcuts, too.
-It’s the easiest pot pie ever in the universe to make.
+This easy chicken pot pie recipes uses all kinds of shortcuts, too.
+It’s the quickest pot pie ever in the universe to make.
 Seriously.
 (And it’s freeze-able.)

 Some notes about the veggies in this easy chicken pot pie: You can use any you like, really.
 Here, I use fresh, chopped broccoli and carrots and some frozen peas.
 There is no need to pre-cook or thaw the fresh or frozen vegetables.
 To me, that’s just an extra time-consuming step.
 This pie is in the oven for almost an hour, so the veggies will be nicely cooked without those extra steps.

 Another note about the creaminess factor: I like pot pie full of the fillings.
 Really full.
 For a creamier pot pie, use less chicken and vegetables.
 You’ll note that I have a range of amounts to add in the pot pie.
 The point of all this is that it’s a versatile pot pie and you don’t have to be so exact with your chicken and veggie measurements.

 If you like this recipe, check out this smoky Chipotle chicken and kale pot pie.
 And for a lot more pot pie ideas, check out this roundup of 35 traditional and UNtraditional pot pies.

 you will need:

 - 1 can condensed cream of chicken soup

 - 1/2 cup milk

 - 1/4 teaspoon black pepper